almounah/superdeye/README.md

 It is the implementation of TartarusGate by trickster0 and HellHall by mrd0x and NUL0x4C in Go.

 Basically, a hooked NTDLL will be scanned.
 Once the target function is found, in case it is hooked by an AV or an EDR, a scan of the neighboors above and below will be made until a clean syscall is found.
-This will allow the calculation of the target function ssn.
+This will allow the calculation of the target function's ssn.

 Once the ssn is found, an indirect syscall will be constructed.